-Additionally, by informing our primarty care physician or pain doctor that we are using a complementary method to relievepain, they may choose to alter medication or other treatments as we progress with our complementary treatment decreasing our dependence on pain meds.
+Additionally, by informing our primary care physician or pain doctor that we are using a complementary method to relieve pain, they may choose to alter medication or other treatments as we progress with our complementary treatment decreasing our dependence on pain meds.

 The Pathways to Pain

-Pain is not the phenomena we think it is… There are special nervous system cells called nociceptor nerves cells that create the experience of pain.
+Pain is not the phenomena we think it is… There are specialized nervous system cells called nociceptor nerves cells that create the experience of pain.
 They are woven into all our tissues, organs, under the skin and bones.
-Their function is to signal when a strong stimuli is causing tissue damage by sending out a message of pain.
+Their function is to signal when a strong stimulus is causing tissue damage by sending out a message of pain.

 So lets looks at the pathway the pain signal has to travel before you experience pain:

-(1) When a tissue of the body is broken or burning, the nociceptor nerve cells in the area of that tissue immediatley send out a signal of pain.
+(1) When a tissue of the body is broken or burning, the nociceptor nerve cells in the area of that tissue immediately send out a signal of pain.

 (2) Messages from nociceptors nerve cells are sent from the extremities, organs or tissue into the spinal cord through a gate.
 The pain signal cannot reach the brain unless it passes uninterrupted through the gate and into the spinal cord.

-Interistingly, there has been research that show how a second stimulous will actually block the passageway of the pain signal through the gate.
+Interestingly, there has been research that shows how a second stimulus will block the passageway of the pain signal through the gate.
 This is known as the gate control theory.